-3GPP has produced several standard documents since 2014, each document improving on the technical requirements for IMT-2020 taking into account improvement in the technology as well as studies and tests conducted.
+3GPP has produced several standard documents since 2014, each document improving on the technical requirements for IMT-2020 considering improvement in the technology as well as studies and tests conducted.
 In June 2019, 3GPP published Rel.15 of the technical specifications for 5G.